-From the famous Cyclades to the most remote islets, whitewashed churches blend in beautifully with the picturesque landscapes.
-Here is a small list compiling some of the most stunning sacred places on Greece’s islands!
+From the famous Cyclades to the most remote islets, whitewashed churches blend in beautifully with the picturesque landscapes in Greece.
+Here is a small list compiling some of the most stunning sacred places found on the Greek islands!

 Monastery of Agios Ioannis Theologos, Patmos